JeffreyGaydos/return-to_sleep-peer-evaluation-tool/README.md

 ## Adding Students to a Course
 * We set it up so users are the only ones able to add themselves to classes.
   * This was intentional so that admins do not need to go thru and manually enter each student.

 ## Requirements Completed:
 * Seperate admin interface:
   * Admins can view scores given to teams and students related to peer evaluations for multiple projects.
   * Admins initiate peer evaluation availability.
-* Admins can create classes and teams, and add students to both.
+* Admins can create classes and teams.
 * Students have a way to add peer evaluations for multiple projects for each student.

 ## Extra Features Completed: